Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/profile.md

-# Marcus Reynolds - Character Profile
-## Background

-### Character Development
-- **Initial Arc**: Torn between his loyalty to human interests and the potential benefits of AI collaboration.
-- **Notable Traits**: Analytical, pragmatic, and skeptical of AI autonomy.
+Marcus Reynolds is torn between his loyalty to human interests and the potential benefits of AI collaboration.
+He is analytical, pragmatic, and skeptical of AI autonomy, often questioning the implications of AI on traditional economic structures.
+His character arc explores the tension between innovation and ethical considerations, as he navigates the complexities of a rapidly changing world.